dgurnick/decouple_and_purge/README.md

 at the shores and stars outside all that's yours and mine

--- chorus
     even the shadow of a man
-can leave (his) footprints in the sand even the shadow of a man can leave (his) footprints in the sand think it over
+    can leave (his) footprints in the sand even the shadow of a man
+    can leave (his) footprints in the sand think it over

 ```